rubyreferences/rubyref/book/language/syntax/methods-def.md

 {:a=>1, :b=>[2, 3]}
 ```

-The argument will be decomposed if it responds to #to\_ary.
+The argument will be decomposed if it responds to `#to_ary`.
 You should
-only define #to\_ary if you can use your object in place of an Array.
+only define `#to_ary` if you can use your object in place of an Array.

 Use of the inner parentheses only uses one of the sent arguments.
 If the
 argument is not an Array it will be assigned to the first argument in